Statsforvalteren/designsystemet-staf/packages/svelte/README.md

-# WIP Component library for Statsforvalternes Fellesorganisasjon
+# Component library for Statsforvalternes Fellesorganisasjon

+This is a component library for Statsforvalternes Fellesorganisasjon.
+It is built using Svelte and based on the design system provided by Digdir (https://github.com/digdir/designsystemet).
+The repository was originally a fork of `digdir/designsystemet` but is now a private copy of said repository.
+The STAF component library resides under the path `packages/svelte` and the design tokens which designers update via Figma Token Studio are stored in the `design-tokens` folder.

 ## Adding or updating dependencies